MohammadMahdi1375/Forward-Forward-Algorithm/README.md

 The Forward-Forward algorithm is somewhat slower than Backpropagation but their speed is comparable.
 One of the advantages of Forward-Forward algorithm is that it can be utilized even when the exact details of the forward computation are unknown.
 Moreover, it has the benefit of being able to learn while pipelining sequential data through a neural network without having to store neural activities or pause to propagate error derivatives.
 One of the main drawbacks of this approach is that it cannot generalize very well on several of the toy problems investigated in this project.
 The Forward-Forward algorithm has potential superiority over backpropagation in two areas: as a model for learning in the cortex and as a means of utilizing low-power analog hardware without resorting to reinforcement learning.

 In this project, the application and goodness of Forward-Forward algorithm are supposed to be investigated in the field of Speech Processing.
 All of the implementations are based on Convolutional Neural Networks (CNNs).
 Morover, the effectiveness of this approach in case of training a CNN model from scratch and training a CNN model using the Transfer learning method is explored.
-It should be noted that, in this project, different datasets with assorted number of samples are employed with the aim of demonstrating the effectiveness of this approach in the field of speech processing and considering various scenarios.
+It should be noted that, in this project, different datasets with assorted numbers of samples are employed with the aim of demonstrating the effectiveness of this approach in the field of speech processing and considering various scenarios.
 Accordingly, three kinds of public datasets were employed named "Ausio MNIST", "Human Speech Emotion Classification", and "Google Speech Command".

 There are several innovations in this project that were adopted in order to achieve promising results: 1) The way of generating the "Negative Samples" 2) True labels were injected into the model, in the first layer of the Fully-Connected part of the CNN with the aim of preventing from forgetting the labels.